PostDoc Position Available

 - Project Internships: Individual students can apply to work in the lab.
 Accepted applicants are matched to a project to be completed over the course of one or two semesters, in collaboration with Ph.D. students, Post-Docs, visiting scientists, and fellow Masters and Undergraduate students.
 These projects culminate in a conference abstract or proceeding, and often lead to publications within the lab.

 - Undergraduate Group Capstone Project: This is run through the USC Computer Science Department, where 4-5 students form a team to produce a deliverable to the neurobiological community by the end of one semester.
-Contact email@example.com if you are interested in forming a team to pursue research as a part of your graduation requirement and include the following information:
+If you are interested in forming a team to pursue research as a part of your graduation requirement include all of the following information in a message to [email protected].

 Year: Attached CV/Resume and Unofficial Transcript: Explain why you are interested in our research, and refer to specific papers that you were intrigued by. (paragraph)

-Specific Skills to gain as a part of this project: If you are a woman or member of an underrepresented minority in science, technology, engineering or mathematics, please make sure you mention that.
+Specific Skills to gain as a part of this project: Women or members of underrepresented minorities in science, technology, engineering, or mathematics are encouraged to apply!

 External Collaboration Proposals